 Describe a time when you wish you had savings.
 How would the outcome have been different if you had money in the bank?

 Child & Youth Finance International organizes Global Money Week (GMW), which happens each March.
-Using the link below, research GMW 2015 and discuss the initiative with your class.
+Using the link below, research GMW 2015, 2016 and 2017 and discuss the initiative with your class.
 What is GMW?
 Why is it important?
 What are some of the ways that countries celebrate GMW?
 What might you do to help raise awareness about money in your own community?